LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/simple-rust-oracle.md

 ### 4.3.
 Filter to the ENS NFTs transfer events

-We need to know the ENS smartcontract address to listen to the transfer events.
-We can find the address of the ENS smartcontract on [Etherscan](https://etherscan.io/address/0x57f1887a8bf19b14fc0df6fd9b2acc9af147ea85#code).
+We need to know the ENS smart contract address to listen to the transfer events.
+We can find the address of the ENS smart contract on [Etherscan](https://etherscan.io/address/0x57f1887a8bf19b14fc0df6fd9b2acc9af147ea85#code).

-**WAIT!** We want to listen to a specific event, no to every event of the smart contract so we need to know the event signature.
+**WAIT!** We want to listen to a specific event, not to every event of the smart contract so we need to know the event signature.
 The event signature is the hash of the event name and the event parameters.

 Signature or topic0 = 0x + keccak256("Transfer(address,address,uint256)"))